Arilson (footballer, born 1993)

-Arilson Carlos Alves Baptista (born 30 November 1993), simply known as Arilson, is a Brazilian footballer who plays as a defensive midfielder for Coritiba.
+Arilson Carlos Alves Baptista (born 30 November 1993), simply known as Arilson, is a Brazilian footballer who plays as a defensive midfielder for Vila Nova.

 Career

 Born in Juiz de Fora, Minas Gerais, Arilson began his career with amateur teams in his hometown before joining Tupi in late 2014, after a trial period.
 After being rarely used, he finished the year with Figueirense-MG in the Campeonato Mineiro Segunda Divisão.

 Ahead of the 2016 season, Arilson joined Formiga, and subsequently represented Pelotas and Valeriodoce before returning to Pelotas in December.

 A regular starter for Pelotas during the 2017 Campeonato Gaúcho Série A2, Arilson returned to his native state due to personal problems and played for Poços de Caldas.
 On 9 November of that year, he was announced at Caldense, but was released on 15 March 2018.

 Arilson continued to play in the state in the following seasons, representing Uberlândia, Athletic-MG (two stints), Patrocinense, Mamoré, União Luziense and Pouso Alegre.
 With Athletic, he was a part of the club's promotion campaigns in both his spells, as they reached the Campeonato Mineiro.

 On 25 May 2021, Arilson was presented at Série C side Criciúma.
 On 2 September 2022, after helping in their promotion to the Série B and remaining as a starter, he renewed his contract until the end of 2023.

 On 11 December 2023, Arilson agreed to a pre-contract with Coritiba.